And suddenly there was with the angel a multitude of the heavenly host, praising God, and saying,

 Such are the reactions of one bleating layman...
 Once the layman was anxious to hide the fact that he believed so much less than the Vicar; he now tends to hide the fact that he believes so much more...

-- Jesus Seminar critically examines (edited by Pertinacious Papist)
+- Jesus Seminar critically examined (edited by Pertinacious Papist)